-Changing the air conditioning compressor (extra equipment) and air pressure compressor (extra equipment) belt requires special tools.
+Changing the alternator belt when there are no optional equipment requires special tools.
 Contact an authorized Valtra workshop in case this belt needs to be changed.

 1. Check the overall condition of the belts.

 A slack, worn or oily belt can cause problems with battery charging and the cooling system.